yuvalmGS/gigaspaces-wiki-jekyll/xap100/running-and-debugging-within-your-ide.markdown

 ### Step 7

 Move a running PU instance to the newly started GSC.
 Use the `GS-UI` Hosts tab to move the PU instance by dragging and dropping the PU instance from its existing GSC to the newly started GSC running in debug mode.
-You can idetify the GSC running in debug mode using its process id.
+You can identify the GSC running in debug mode using its process id.

 {% indent %}
 ![Remote_Debugging.jpg](/attachment_files/Remote_Debugging.jpg)